davelively14/locorum/README.md

   - Fixed issue where no results would crash BackendSys
   - Fixed issue where Supervisor terminates if a backend is missing from the Repo.
 Backends are loaded from the Repo now.
   - Fixed issue where phone would return a higher rating even if incorrect.
 If the phone number does not match, it now receives a fixed lower rating (50)
+  - project :index no longer displays "Results" option if no searches exist for a given project.
+Replaced with "Add Searches" button, which links to project :show where the user can add searches to the project.
 - Rating system updated.
 Established fixed scores for numeric comparisons, since the jaro_distance method will still provide a relatively high rating for incorrect numbers, particularly within the same area code.
   - A non-matching zip code will return a rating of 20
   - A non-matching phone will return a rating of 50